-In the year 2021 the following risk mitigating techniques were present:
+In the year 2022 the following risk mitigating techniques were present:

-- Reinsurance.
+- 1. Reinsurance.
 Reinsurance program for larger insurance sums as well as catastrophic events is present.
 The purpose of ERGO Reinsurance program is to mitigate result's volatility due to the large claims.
 The reinsurance treaties are long term obligatory or/and facultative treaties.
 All the reinsurance contracts are proportional agreements.
 The reinsurance program is reviewed at least once per calendar year and, if necessary, supplemented and updated. - 2.
 Profit sharing revision.
-Due to low investment returns in the market, profit sharing is evaluated cautiously in order not to promise too high rates which might not be applicable for the company. - 3.
+Due to low investment returns in the market in past years, significant fluctuations in recent months and uncertainty about future development, profit sharing is evaluated cautiously in order not to promise too high rates which might not be acceptable for the company or would be assumed too low from policyholders' perspective. - 3.
 New business value follow-up.
 New business value is evaluated on annual basis and if the value falls outside acceptable ranges, new business premium rates are adjusted or new product creation procedure is initiated.

-The concept of stress tests and scenario analysis has been reviewed and enhanced compared to year 2020.
-The scenarios have been updated to cover key risks stemming from climate change, conditions revealed by Covid-19 pandemic situation and current business trend.
-Additional forecasts were added where relevant to see subsequent post-stress development.
+The concept of stress tests and scenario analysis has been reviewed and enhanced compared to year 2021.
+The scenarios covering key risks stemming from climate change have been further enhanced, conditions revealed by Covid-19 pandemic situation and current business trend were analyzed.